 Open-ended toys (toys that leave it up to the child to decide what to use them for) are the most beneficial, check out my list of recommended items here.

-Besides having fun, toys can be used to bring about conversations and new words, thereby boosting our toddler’s speech.
+Besides having fun, toys can be used to bring about conversations and new words, thereby helping your toddler’s speech development.

-There are several toys that aid in boosting your toddler’s speech, but they may not be the ones you see promoted the most.
+There are several toys that aid in the process, but they may not be the ones you see promoted the most.

 It’s also important to note, that toys on their own will not boost your toddler’s speech.
 He needs you (or another caregiver) to actually facilitate the language.

-Read my post HERE on the best toys for speech and language development.
+Read my post on the best toys for speech and language development.

 This ties into speaking to your child, but a little bit differently.